-DISCUSSION AND CONSIDERATIONS FOR MANAGEMENT: Water Clarity, Nutrient Inputs, and the Role of Native Macrophytes: Shunenberg Lake is home to a healthy native plant community.
+DISCUSSION AND CONSIDERATIONS FOR MANAGEMENT: Water Clarity, Nutrient Inputs, and the Role of Native Macrophytes:

+Smith Lake is home to a healthy native plant community.
 Like trees in a forest, these plants are the basis of the aquatic ecosystem.
 They capture the sun's energy and turn it into usable food, "clean" the water of excess nutrients, and provide habitat for other organisms like aquatic invertebrates and the lake's fish populations.
 Because of this, preserving them is critical to maintaining the lake's overall health.

 When phosphorus and nitrogen in a lake's water column increase to levels beyond what macrophytes can absorb, filamentous and floating algae tend to proliferate leading to declines in both water clarity and quality.
 During our surveys, we noted that most residents have native vegetation buffers along much of the lake's shoreline.
 This helps cut down on soil erosion and nutrient runoff into the lake which would otherwise promote algae growth and decrease clarity.
 Despite this positive news, the lake's relatively small size means even a slight increase in nutrient inputs could negatively impact clarity.
 Because of this, residents should continually evaluate how their shoreline practices may be impacting the lake.
-Simple things like establishing a buffer strip of native vegetation along the lakeshore if one isn't already present (Figure 14), bagging grass clippings, eliminating fertilizer near the lake, collecting pet waste, disposing of ash from fire pits away from the lakeshore, maintaining septic systems, and avoiding stirring up sediments with motor start-ups in shallow water can all significantly reduce the amount of nutrients entering the lake's water column.
+Simple things like establishing a buffer strip of native vegetation along the lakeshore if one isn't already present (Figure 12), bagging grass clippings, eliminating fertilizer near the lake, collecting pet waste, disposing of ash from fire pits away from the lakeshore, maintaining septic systems, and avoiding stirring up sediments with motor start-ups in shallow water can all significantly reduce the amount of nutrients entering the lake's water column.
 Hopefully, a greater understanding of how even individual property owners can have lake-wide impacts will result in even more people taking appropriate conservation actions and thus ensure continued water clarity and quality for all.

-During our background research on the lake, we noted water quality monitoring has been inconsistent.
-Committing to an at least annual monitoring program would allow residents to track changes in their lake over time, address declines if clarity or quality decreases, or celebrate improvements if they occur.
+Currently, there is no one on the lake monitoring water quality.
+Starting a monitoring program would allow residents to track changes in their lake over time, address declines if clarity or quality decreases, or celebrate improvements if they occur.

-Figure 14: Model Natural Shoreline on a Nearby Northwest Wisconsin Lake
+Figure 12: Model Natural Shoreline on a Nearby Northwest Wisconsin Lake